BdR76/CSVLint/readme.md

 CSV Lint - Notepad++ plugin
 ===========================

-CSV Lint is a plug-in for Notepad++ for metadata discovery, technical data validation and reformatting on tabular data files.
+CSV Lint is a plug-in for [Notepad++](http://notepad-plus-plus.org/) for metadata discovery, technical data validation and reformatting on tabular data files.

 Use CSV Lint to quickly detect any technical errors in csv data or fix datetime and decimal formatting.
-It is _not_ meant to be a replacement for spreadsheet programs like Excel or SPSS.
+It is _not_ meant to be a replacement for spreadsheet programs like Excel or SPSS,
+but rather it's a quality control tool to examine, verify or polish up a dataset before further processing.

 With CSV Lint you can take a dataset and: